Trick-or-Treat Safety Tips for Halloween 2022

 Taking a cue from quarantine birthday drive-bys, the #yeetthetreats hashtag suggests riders in cars throw treats to kids waiting on their lawns as a type of reverse trick-or-treat.
 But Rhoads isn’t a huge fan.
 “I’ve never cared much for parades where they throw candy at the kids and the kids scramble to pick it up off the ground — some of the drive-by options are essentially the same thing,” she says.

 Car riders could also drop treats in waiting buckets on the side of the road, or fill the buckets of car riders as they stop at each neighbor’s house.
 But the drawbacks could be a long line of waiting cars, Rhoads points out.
 Also, the moving vehicles might make for more potential safety issues, particularly if kids are giving out the treats to those in cars.
-Plus, you’ve likely never heard of these celebrations around the world that coincide with Halloween.

 Wear a Mask